FortniteTeams/fortniteteams.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to FortniteTeams.

-You can use the [editor on GitHub](https://github.com/FortniteTeams/fortniteteams.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+Ever wanted a decent teammate to play duos with?
+Or are you getting bored of playing with the same people?
+Whatever the case, you have come to the right place!FortniteTeams is one of the only team finding websites for Fortnite.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.